EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Implementation Considerations

 The availability of a secure pseudorandom number generator and truly random seeds are essential for the security of EDHOC.
 If no true random number generator is available, a truly random seed must be provided from an external source.
+As each pseudoranom number must only be used once, an implementation need to get a new truly random seed after reboot, or continously store state in nonvolatile memory, see ({{RFC8613}}, Appendix B.1.1) for issues and solution approaches for writing to nonvolatile memory.
 If ECDSA is supported, "deterministic ECDSA" as specified in {{RFC6979}} is RECOMMENDED.

 The referenced processing instructions in {{SP-800-56A}} must be complied with, including deleting the intermediate computed values along with any ephemeral ECDH secrets after the key derivation is completed.
 The ECDH shared secret, keys (K_2, K_3), and IVs (IV_2, IV_3) MUST be secret.
 Implementations should provide countermeasures to side-channel attacks such as timing attacks.